0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

 Done!
 ```

-* We need to restart the machine with the command `reboot` in order to make the change effective :
+* Restart the machine with the command `reboot` to make the change take effect.
 ```shell
 vyos@vyos:~$ reboot
 Proceed with reboot?
 (Yes/No) [No] Yes